SirMotte/FoundryVTT-Theme-Hearth/README.md

 - [Small Weather](https://github.com/LeafWulf/smallweather)

 ## Known Issues:
+- Chat cards look still a little wild.
+Rework is in progress.
 - Some areas of certain UI elements are hard to read or messed up.
 This is mostly caused by Ernie's Modern UI and me not having touched these areas yet.
 A lot needs to be done.
 - [Combat Tracker Disposition](https://github.com/LebombJames/combat-tracker-disposition) - slight bugs with icons, investigating
 - [Ready Set Roll for D&D5e](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e) - Currently Ernie's UI breaks the buttons on Chat cards.
 He said he will add support in the future.